NovaCat35/shopping-cart/README.md

 ## Goal and Challenges 🔥

-I am going into this project to fully solidify React concepts of using hooks, contexts, routers, and adding key features such as filtering, pagination nav, search, and other easy access tools.
+I went into this project with the goal of mastering essential React concepts, including hooks, contexts, routers, and implementing key functionalities such as filtering, pagination navigation, search capabilities, and other user-friendly tools.

-Some issues that came up was connecting the search logic with the shop filter logic.
-While I had discovered helpful hooks like useSearchParams that will allow me to query the url and retrieve info from it, that also meant my filter would reset each time.
-Ultimately I was able to connect the two logic with using a context that allows both components to better flow logically and hide abstractions.

-...I'll add more to this section as I progress on with this project.
+During development, I encountered challenges in integrating the different sorting/filtering functionality as each search query, category selector, filter tool, and pagination called in a certain order to fully bring about a smooth user experience.
+While leveraging useful hooks like useSearchParams for URL querying and data retrieval, I faced further issues of filtering resets with each search.
+To overcome this, I established a shared context that facilitated seamless logic integration between components, ensuring a coherent flow and abstracting complexities.
+I also broke apart the logic behind pagination from the rest of the store page to work with a already filtered list of displayed items.

 ## Libraries 📚